adamgerges/google_maps_geocoding/README.md

 ## How the Script Works

+The script works by reading addresses from column A of the `input.csv` file.
+Each address in column A is then used to query the Google Maps Geocoding API.

+For each successful query, the script retrieves and formats the address into seven components: street, secondary street, county, state, country, postal code, and city.
+The API might not always provide all seven components for every address, so some fields may remain empty in the output.

+The formatted address data is then inserted into the first available set of seven consecutive columns without populated data in the `output.csv` file.
+This ensures that existing data in the CSV isn't overwritten.

+To control the number of rows processed from the `input.csv`, you can modify the `ROWS_TO_PROCESS` constant in the script.
+By default, this is set to 1000, but you can adjust it as per your needs.

 The script reads addresses from the `input.csv` file and queries the Google Maps Geocoding API for each address.
 For each successful query, the script retrieves and formats the address into seven components: street, secondary street, county, state, country, postal code, and city.

 The formatted address data is then inserted into the first available set of seven consecutive columns without populated data in the `output.csv` file.
 This ensures that existing data in the CSV isn't overwritten.